-According to 6Wresearch, India IoT Market is projected to grow at a CAGR of 28.2% during 2016-22.
-In India IoT market, Industrial IoT accounted for majority of the market share followed by consumer IoT.
-Industrial IoT segment market is registering growth on account of rise in industrial applications for increase in production.
+According to 6Wresearch, India Internet Of Things Market is projected to grow at a CAGR of 28.2% during 2016-22.
+In India IoT market, Industrial IoT accounted for the majority of the market share followed by consumer IoT.
+The Industrial IoT segment market is registering growth on account of rise in industrial applications for increase in production.

 "Further, home automation application in consumer IoT segment is set for a major boost due to declining prices and emergence of smart homes concept in the country," Goel adds.

 "With the incorporation of IoT in both consumer and industrial sectors, there is a rapid expansion of the ecosystem.
 Major companies are turning to adopt IoT to increase their efficiency and customer experience," says Aditi Sharma, Research Associate, Research and Consulting, 6Wresearch.

 Companies such as Nokia, Tata Communications, Cisco, KPMG, and Microsoft among others are rapidly making inroads in the IoT domain.

 Nokia's India unit announced a slew of new 5G and Internet of Things (IoT) technology services that it plans to deploy in the country, mostly targeted at governments that can use the solutions to create smart cities and improve public safety.

 The Finnish firm showcased more than 60 different use-cases of these technologies at its annual Innovation Day in Bengaluru, including those that are already life and ready for use as well as ones that aren't live yet.
 The company's research and development office in Bengaluru, which has around 5,000 employees, creates solutions for both its Indian and international markets.
 The brand new IoT range will focus more on Indian clients, especially governments.